shakacode/react_on_rails/docs/basics/hmr-and-hot-reloading-with-the-webpack-dev-server.md

    abruptly lose any tweaks within the Chrome development tools.
 3. Optional hot-reloading.
 The older react-hot-loader has been deprecated in favor of [fast-refresh](https://reactnative.dev/docs/fast-refresh).
-   For use with webpack, see [react-refresh-webpack-plugin](https://github.com/pmmmwh/react-refresh-webpack-plugin).
+   For use with webpack, see **Client Side rendering and HMR using react-refresh-webpack-plugin** section bellow or visit [react-refresh-webpack-plugin](https://github.com/pmmmwh/react-refresh-webpack-plugin) for additional details.

 If you are ***not*** using server-side rendering (***not*** using `prerender: true`), then you can follow all the regular docs for using the `bin/webpack-dev-server` during development.

 # Server Side Rendering with the Default rails/webpacker bin/webpack-dev-server

 If you are using server-side rendering, then you have a couple options.
 The recommended technique is to have a different webpack configuration for server rendering.

 ## If you use the same Webpack setup for your server and client bundles
 If you do use the webpack-dev-server for prerendering, be sure to set the